michmattera/HerBody/TESTING.md

 ### Python

-All python files were checked with the
+All python files were checked

 ## **Bugs**

-Many bug and issues were found by the developer during the making of this application.
+Many bugs and issues were found by the developer during the making of this application.
-Below a list of all the most important bugs solved and unsolved by the developer.
+Below is a list of all the most important bugs solved and unsolved by the developer.
-All bugs were than described in Issues with the Label **Bug**
+All bugs were then described in Issues with the Label **Bug**

 ### Solved

-Many bugs were found bu the developer .
+Many bugs were found by the developer.
 All bugs are listed here:

 - [Bugs solved](https://github.com/michmattera/HerBody/issues?q=is%3Aissue+label%3Abug+is%3Aclosed)

-Bugs are listed there, with a comment and an explanation oh how the developer solved it.
+Bugs are listed there, with a comment and an explanation of how the developer solved it.

 Bigger issue :

-- Heroku deployment: The developer face a big issue when try to redeploy to heroku after finish stilying and inserted the images.
-Heroku log would print that it wasn't finding the cloudinary API.
+- Heroku deployment: The developer faces a big issue when trying to redeploy to Heroku after finishing stilying and inserting the images.
+Heroku log would print that it wasn't finding the Cloudinary API.

     1. Developer changed the API, and repush but same issue.
     2. Then it set again the debug to TRUE, push, set debug to FALSE and the app was opening.
-    3. Developer than change again the url and add static files url to each page to solve the cloudinary issue.
+    3. Developer then changes again the url and adds static files URL to each page to solve the cloudinary issue.

     <details>
     <summary>Heroku issue</summary>